wallee-payment/plentymarkets/README.md

 ### Local development (running the PWA against a WAF-protected shop)

-When the shop sits behind a WAF (e.g. CloudFront), its SSRF rules reject any `register-return` request whose body contains a loopback origin (`http://localhost`, `127.0.0.1`, `0.0.0.0`).
+When the PlentyONE backend (the REST API the middleware calls, e.g. `*.plentymarkets.com` — not the PWA app) sits behind a WAF (e.g. CloudFront), its SSRF rules reject any `register-return` request whose body contains a loopback origin (`http://localhost`, `127.0.0.1`, `0.0.0.0`).
 That makes `register-return` return `403` locally, so `isPwaContext` stays `false` and the hosted payment page never opens.
 The middleware snippet already rewrites a loopback origin to the IPv6 loopback `[::1]`, which the WAF accepts and the browser still resolves to localhost.
 For the whole flow (payment page **and** the post-payment return landing back on the PWA in the same session, so the shopper is not asked to re-authenticate) run everything on the `[::1]` origin: